 28 Days Later is a remarkable movie for many different reasons.
 It’s one of the first big films to be shot almost entirely digitally, but it also managed the unenviable task of closing down London as well as helping to bring around the new craze of fast-moving zombie-like creatures.
 Oh, and it helps that it’s one of the best modern horror movies around, inferior final third and all.

 Watch if: you want to see what a quiet London is like.
 Avoid if: you love monkeys.

 A year before vampires sparkled and ruined any fear of them for the next decade, 30 Days of Night came along and showed just how visceral and heartless they could be.
 Based off of the cult graphic novels, 30 Days of Night has buckets of grim violence, grim characters, grim vamp–it’s just a very grim movie, basically.
 Also, “God?
 No God.” is one of the best lines in any horror movie.

 Watch if: you want a hard-boiled vampire movie.
 Avoid if: Josh Hartnett’s disappearance makes you sad.

-I could just copy and paste the above when talking about Annabelle: Creation; it’s another sequel that far outstrips the underwhelming original.
+Annabelle: Creation is that rare thing when it comes to horror: a sequel that far outstrips the underwhelming original.
 The only thing the original Annabelle had going for it was that really damn effective door scare, but Creation brings a whole cast of capable child actors, including the revelatory Lulu Wilson.
 Creation uses sound and the lack thereof to create some masterful scares and a knowing nod to its old-school inspirations.